ADB Report Discusses Climate Change in Asia and the Pacific and its Human Dimensions

 Climate Change in Asia and the Pacific - ADB Report

-The paper looks in detail into these countries’ geography, population and migration trends, and their economy; projections and observations in the change of climate such as rising sea levels, an increasing number of typhoons coming each year, melting glaciers in the Asian alps, rainfall and flooding and ultimately affects the people, their health, migration, and agriculture.
+The paper looks in detail into these countries’ geography, population and migration trends, and their economy; projections and observations in the change of climate such as rising sea levels, an increasing number of typhoons coming each year, melting glaciers in the Asian Alps, rainfall and flooding and ultimately affects the people, their health, migration, and agriculture.

-Read the paper to know their recommendations on how to deal with climate change and mitigate its impact, specifically, in building resilience both structurally and non-structurally.
-With the former coming up with integrated assessments, implementation of early warning systems, and improved data collection among many others.
-And the latter with regards to infrastructure resilience such as the implementation of building codes, land use planning, and building and maintaining climate-resilient infrastructures.
+Read the paper to learn their recommendations on how to deal with climate change and mitigate its impact, specifically in building resilience both structurally and non-structurally.

 • For existing infrastructure, it should be retrofitted for climate adaptation.